Rajamati (song)

 The courtyard of Itum Bahal near where Rajamati lived.

 The water spout of Maruhiti where Rajamati famously fell flat on her back.

 "Rājamati" (राजमति) is a traditional Newari ballad about an unsuccessful love quest, and is the best known song in Newar society of Nepal.
 Written by Seturam, this song was composed in 1908.
 It was recorded in the studio in Calcutta (kolkata), it dates from the early 19th century and is based on a true story.

 The song in Nepal Bhasa also gained fame because it was played in London during the state visit of Nepalese Prime Minister Jung Bahadur Rana to England in 1850.

 It was first recorded on gramophone disc by maestro Seturam Shrestha in Kolkata in 1908.
 A movie of the same name and based on the story of the song was released in 1995.

+Prem Dhoj Pradhan Prem Dhoj Pradhan was the second person to professionally record the folk song Rajamati.
+In 1956, Prem Dhoj Pradhan encountered Rajamati and immediately recognized both its historical significance and its unrealized potential to reach a wider audience.
+He re-composed the piece in a modern musical style and refined its lyrics with the help of lyricist Durga Lal Shrestha, before recording it in 1963 at the Hindustan Recording Company in Calcutta.on a 78 rpm gramophone disc.
+The widely known and popularly performed version of Rajamati heard today is largely based on Prem Dhoj Pradhan's re-composition, which played a significant role in reviving the song and bringing it to a nationwide audience.
+Following his 1963 recording, Rajamati gained widespread popularity, eventually inspiring the production of the film Rajamati, for which Pradhan performed the title song.

 Synopsis

 Rajamati was a beautiful girl from Kathmandu who attracted many suitors.
 However, despite her protests, a devious matchmaker marries her off to a poor family.
 She was born in Taha Nani, Itum Bahal, a historic neighbourhood in central Kathmandu.

 In the song, a man who is infatuated with Rajamati expresses his love for her and threatens to leave home, go to Kashi and become an ascetic if he doesn't get to marry her.
 He then describes her hair, eyes, complexion, and the mole on her cheek.
 The song also recounts a famous incident involving Rajamati: how she once went to collect water from the spout at Maruhiti, tripped over a large stone, and fell flat on her back.